awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-rolling.md

 1. For **Select IAM role for service**, choose **Create new role** to create a new role for your service, or select an existing IAM role to use for your service \(by default, this is `ecsServiceRole`\)\.
 **Important**
 If you choose to use an existing `ecsServiceRole` IAM role, you must verify that the role has the proper permissions to use Application Load Balancers and Classic Load Balancers\.
-For more information, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md)\.
+For more information, see [Service Scheduler IAM Role](ecs-legacy-iam-roles.md#service_IAM_role)\.

 1. For **ELB Name**, choose the name of the load balancer to use with your service\.
 Only load balancers that correspond to the load balancer type you selected earlier are visible here\.